 Scheduling your appointment

 Once we've received your application, it will be reviewed by our Client Services Department.
 You will normally be contacted within 3 business days to arrange for your first appointment.
-Wait times for appointments vary and are subject to availability.
+Wait times for call-backs and appointments are currently taking longer than typical due to high demand and COVID-19.
 Additionally, you may request that we not leave phone messages for you and/or you may indicate that only certain phone numbers are to be used for communication.

 What to expect during your appointment